-Political scientists widely assume that democracy requires public support to survive.
+Democracy is generally believed to require public support to survive.
 The empirical evidence for this hypothesis is, however, weak with only a handful of tests, all utilizing small cross-sectional samples, and finding contradictory results.
-Fundamentally, the problem is that survey data on democratic support are fragmented across time, space, and survey item.
-In response, we implement a Bayesian latent variable model to estimate a smooth country-year panel of democratic support for 120 countries and up to 24 years.
-The dynamic panel nature of our estimates then permit a rigorous test of the hypothesis that public support helps democracy survive.
+The obstacle has been that survey data on democratic support are fragmented across time, space, and survey item.
+In response, we use a Bayesian latent variable model to estimate a smooth country-year panel of democratic support for 120 countries and up to 24 years.
+The panel nature of our estimates then permit a rigorous test of the hypothesis that public support helps democracy survive.
 Using dynamic and fixed effects models, we find that democratic support is positively associated with subsequent change in democracy.
-Support, moreover, is more robustly linked with the survival of democracy but not its emergence in the first place.
+Support, moreover, is more robustly linked with the survival of democracy than its emergence in the first place.
 As Lipset and Easton hypothesized over 50 years ago, public support does indeed help democracy survive.